dataflowr/website/homework/2-CAM-adversarial.md

            style="width: 620px; height: auto; display: inline">
 ~~~

 Homework 2 is in the form of a jupyter notebook.
-You must complete it and submit it on [moodle](https://moodle.ens.psl.eu/mod/assign/view.php?id=4651) (for students following the ENS course).
+You must complete it and submit it on moodle (for students enrolled on this course).

 [The Jupyter notebook](https://github.com/dataflowr/notebooks/blob/master/HW2/HW2_CAM_Adversarial.ipynb)